05 May 10 Reasons I Train For Speed

 Yes, training for speed is hard and if you’re not an athlete you might be thinking, why would I need speed?

-After all, speed training takes an incredible amount of energy, the right mindset, and you have to push yourself hard to move your body fast and explosively and truly express the many qualities of speed.
+After all, speed training takes an incredible amount of energy, the right mindset, and you have to push yourself very hard to move your body fast and explosively.

-I’ll give you the 10 reasons why I train, but before I do, I want to talk about something called the exercise paradox.
+I’ll give you the 10 reasons why I train, but before I do, I want to talk about something called the exercise paradox it’s important for the context of this article.

 THE EXERCISE PARADOX